abethcrane/fibonacci-sequins/_posts/2015-12-20-jennifer-marsman.md

 I use Facebook for personal stuff (i.e. pictures of my kids) and Twitter for work-related stuff.
 If you are interested in machine learning or other tech topics, you are welcome to [follow me on Twitter](http://twitter.com/jennifermarsman) or subscribe to [my blog](http://blogs.msdn.com/jennifer).

 *We are simply obsessed with Jen's GitHub belt (must have!), film noir-esque photo shoot (a first for us!) and fantastic, practical career advice.
 We love that this powerful woman is a technical overachiever as well as being a dedicated parent and an excellent friend.
-We did this photoshoot, literally by cellphone light outside the Grace Hopper conference center before and evening of networking and learning.
+We did this photoshoot, literally by cellphone light outside the Grace Hopper conference center before an evening of networking and learning.
 That kind of multi-tasking is what Jennifer excels at and a skill we admire tremendously.
 Till next time! *

 *Love,*